Team-Vyper/csci_6221/README.md

 To buy an NFT, a user should first navigate to the Marketplace tab.
 Once there, they can select on the NFT they want to buy and pay for it.

+Frontend and Backend
+In order to have a marketplace, you need a site that users can actually interact with.
+It was developed with a variety of common frontend langauges/formats like CSS, JSON, JavaScript.
+The backend of this marketplace is Vyper.
+It has the contract for the marketplace and creates/deploys/accesses contracts for NFTs.